mihanovak1024/mihanovak1024.github.io/_pages/about.md

 A bit more detailed descriptions of the architectural design and flow of these programs can be seen on my <a style="font-size:1.3em" href="/portfolio"><b>Portfolio page</b></a>

+## Bookworm
+I also like to read all sorts of books which can be seen on my "list" [HERE](https://github.com/mihanovak1024/geeky-bookshelf).

+I have a notebook just for book notes and for every book listed on the upper GitHub link, I have at least 4 pages of notes.
+Some books forced me to make <b style="color:#00adb5">16</b> A4 pages of notes.

-## Professional Experience
+# Professional Experience
-I really do fell lucky and proud, at the same time, to work alongside such talented people for these amazingly successful companies:
+I really do fell lucky and proud, at the same time, to have worked alongside such talented people for these amazingly successful companies:
 - [Infinum](https://infinum.com/) (Web/Mobile development agency --- Croatian employer of the year 2015 **and** 2019) - 2015
 - [Outfit7](https://outfit7.com/) (the creator of Talking Tom **and** one of world's best Mobile Advertising Mediation) - 2015-2021